 201 individuals were nominated to fill forty delegate positions to a convention.
 Nomintees were required to be nominated by ten individuals who were enolled on the Kana`iolowalu roll.
 From these nominees, 40 delegates were to be elected in an election conducted by mail-in ballots.
 The election was held, ballots were mailed in but the counting of the ballot was held up by an an intervening lawsuit, Akina v.
 State of Hawai`i, 2015.
 That lawsuit challenged the legitimacy of the election, primarily due to its use of State funds and its limitation of voting to only those of the Native Hawaiian race.
 After losing at the Federal District Court and the Appeals Court level, the case was taken to the U.S. Supreme Court.
 A temporary restraining order was issued by the U.S. Supreme Court preventing the counting of the ballots until the Court could consider the matter.
 Kūhiō Asam, chairman of Na`i Aupuni, Inc., determined that the Court could take years in reviewing the issue and announced the commencement of a convention without the counting of the ballots for electing delegates.

-Naʻi Aupuni, foregoing the counting of the ballots, declared that a gathering in Maunawili, Kailua, Oʻahu would be convened, in which all nominees who confirmed their participation, would be seated.
-On February 2016, 154 delegates were convened at a private venue, the Royal Hawaiian Golf Club, behind secured entrance gates.
+Naʻi Aupuni, foregoing the counting of the ballots, declared that a gathering in Maunawili, Kailua, Oʻahu would be convened, in which all nominees who confirmed their participationwould be seated.
+On February 1, 2016, 154 delegates were convened at a private venue, the Royal Hawaiian Golf Club, behind secured entrance gates.

-Only the confirmed participants were allowed into the meetings Exceptions included three trained mediators, a support staff, ʻŌlelo Community Media’s TV crew, guest speakers for the first week of meetings, a security team, a registration team (Commpac) contracted by Naʻi Aupuni, and food staff.
+Only the confirmed participants were allowed into the meetings.
+Exceptions included three trained mediators, a support staff, ʻŌlelo Community Media’s TV crew, guest speakers for the first week of meetings, a security team, a registration team (Commpac) contracted by Naʻi Aupuni, and food staff.

 There were no copying machines, printers, or computers for use by the delegates.
 This required attendees to bring their own devices, making it difficult or nearly impossible to make and distribute handouts for all participants.
 Delegates were expected to bring their iPads, iPhones, or other similar devices to communicate via a custom-made electronic polling system (training included).
 This process took a lot of time and left many out of the loop because of the lack of equipment and the inability of the system to handle the load of input.
 Many participants, usually of the older generation, were not able to use or felt uncomfortable with the electronic media and were thus at a disadvantage for effective engagement in the affairs of the convention.